Home HSE Articles Point of Operation Safeguarding Requirements You Should Follow

 For example, if a machine is equipped with a tool holder on its left side, then the machine guard would need to cover both sides of that opening.
 If it does not have such protection for every side of every opening in its enclosure or shield, then you need to install additional guards.

-A safeguard must have defeated its own purpose if it creates additional hazard.
-For example, a machine safeguarding device that is used to protect against amputation hazards becoming a source of amputation injury.
+A safeguard must have defeated its purpose if it creates additional hazards.
+For example, a machine safeguarding device that is used to protect against amputation hazards becomes a source of amputation injury.

 Be aware of non-intrusive guarding: Non-intrusive guarding is when a guard sits on top or to one side of your machine, instead of being part of it.
 Sometimes these guards can come in handy because they are cheaper and easier to put in place, but it’s also important to remember that if you have an accident and fall into your machine, you are more likely to be seriously injured with a non-intrusive guard.